 Colin V. Reed has served as Chief Executive Officer and a director of the Company since April 2001, and Mr. Reed was also elected Chairman of the Board of Directors of the Company in May 2005.
-Until November 2008, and again beginning November 2012, Mr. Reed also served as President of the Company.
+Until November 2008, and again from November 2012 to March 2015, Mr. Reed also served as President of the Company.
 Prior to joining the Company, Mr. Reed had served as a member of the three-executive Office of the President of Harrah's Entertainment, Inc. (now Caesar's Entertainment) since May 1999, and he had served as Harrah's Chief Financial Officer since April 1997.
 Mr. Reed also was a director of Harrah's from 1998 to May 2001.
 Mr. Reed served in a variety of other management positions with Harrah's and its predecessor, Holiday Corp., since 1977.
 Mr. Reed is a director of First Horizon National Corporation.

-Mark Fioravanti is Executive Vice President and Chief Financial Officer of the Company.
+Mark Fioravanti is President and Chief Financial Officer of the Company, a position he has held since March 2015.
+Prior to that time, Mr. Fioravanti served as Executive Vice President and Chief Financial Officer of the Company.
 Until June 2009, Mr. Fioravanti served as Senior Vice President of Finance and Treasurer of the Company, a position he had held since June 2007.
 Prior to such time, Mr. Fioravanti had served as Executive Vice President of the Company and President of ResortQuest International since March 2004.
 From August 2002 to March 2004, Mr. Fioravanti was the Company's Senior Vice President of Marketing.
 Prior to joining the Company in August 2002, Mr. Fioravanti spent nine years in a variety of roles with casino operator Harrah's Entertainment, Inc., where he was most recently Vice President of Finance and Administration of Harrah's New Orleans.
 Mr. Fioravanti graduated from The Ohio State University, where he earned his B.S. degree.
 He also holds an MBA from the University of Tennessee.